-Several independent programmes and regulations are already in place to increase the use of renewable energy and energy efficiency in the sector: the PROSOL programme which aims at promoting the use of solar water heaters (SWH) since 2005, and the PROSOL ELEC programme which supports installations of photovoltaic (PV) systems in residential buildings since 2010.
-These programmes are still facing financial, technical and communication-related challenges that prevent them from reaching their full scale-up.
-The launch of a thermal performance programme (PROMO ISOL) is planned but has not yet materialised due to a lack of capacity and financial support.
+Several independent programmes and regulations are already in place to increase the use of renewable energy and energy efficiency in the sector.
+Namely, the PROSOL programme which aims at promoting the use of solar water heaters was established in 2005, the PROSOL ELEC programme, which supports installations of photovoltaic (PV) systems in residential buildings, since 2010 and PROMO ISOL for thermal insulation of rooftops (not operational yet).
+However, these programmes are facing financial, technical, and communication-related challenges that prevent them from reaching their full-scale potential.